nus-cs1010/2324-s1/docs/panopto/panopto.md

     ![image not found](9-1.png)

-11. Your recording is currently being uploaded to the folder **eExam Screen Recording** > **Panopto Testing**.
+11. Your recording is currently being uploaded to the folder **Screen Recordings** > **Panopto Testing**.
 You should see the status of your recording similar to the screenshot below after the recording is uploaded successfully.

     ![image not found](10-1.png)